dumlutimuralp/antrea-packet-walks/part_c/README.md

 So bit 16 must be "1", and that is being verified in "reg0".
 The first four bits on the left hand side is not worth to mention hence the desired value and actual value are both shown as "0x10000".

-# 10. Phase 3 - Backend Pod to Service
+# 10. Backend Pod to Service
 [Back to table of contents](https://github.com/dumlutimuralp/antrea-packet-walks/blob/master/part_c/README.md#part-c)

 In this section the response from backen2 pod (on Worker 2 node) to the frontend pod (on Worker 1 node) will be explained.
 However the title above says "Backend Pod to Service" ?
 Why ?